ItsGosho/SoftUni-Main/README.md

 <p align="center"> <strong>Software University</strong><p>

-My education and solution in the Software University.Started in 9 September 2017 years with the language Java.
+My education and solutions in the Software University.Started in 9 September 2017 years with the language Java.

 ## My courses: